vicentinileonardo/vicentinileonardo.github.io_old/_pages/home.md

 Hi!
 I am Leonardo Vicentini, Computer Science master's degree student and software engineer.

-I am currently working on my master thesis on the topic of "Architectural analysis and design of a Kubernetes‑based SaaS".

 My research interests include **cloud computing**, **distributed systems**, and **software engineering** in general.

 <br>